CleverCloud/clever-cloud.com/en/the-cloud/solution/simple-management.md

       <div class="row">
          <div class="span4">
             <p>
-               Add applications, services, or websites at any time.
-Deploying your app on  Clever Cloud's infrastructure, and it works in minutes, without any server configuration to perform.
+               You can add applications, services or websites at any time.
+Just deploy on our infrastructure and it will work within minutes with no server configuration required.
             </p>
          </div>
       </div>